fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 # The Pragmatic Bookshelf

 The Pragmatic Bookshelf features books written by professional developers for professional developers.
-The titles continue the well-known Pragmatic Programmer style and continue to garner awards and rave reviews.
+The titles continue the well -known Pragmatic Programmer style and continue to garner awards and rave reviews.
 As development gets more and more difficult, the Prag- matic Programmers will be there with more titles and products to help you stay on top of your game.